 Colleen Ballinger is an actor, singer, comedian, and YouTuber.
 She is known for the character she created, Miranda Sings, who inspires her YouTube videos, as well as her touring shows in theaters worldwide.
 She had her own series on Netflix, but it has since been canceled.

 Lilly Singh is a Canadian vlogger, author, actor, and YouTuber known on YouTube as “IISuperwomanII.”
 Her content often includes references to American and Punjabi culture, collaborations with actors like Justin Baldoni and Will Smith, as well as satirical takes on everyday life and people’s favorite complaints.
 Since her rise to fame, she was named one of Time’s 30 most influential people on the internet, voiced characters in “Ice Age: Collision Course,” and is set to appear in HBO’s “Fahrenheit 451,” and she now hosts “A Little Late,” the nighttime talk show in the slot after Seth Meyers on NBC.

-Together this duo created the independently produced web series “Broad City,” which was eventually was picked up by Comedy Central with Amy Poehler attached as a producer.
-The two write, star, and produce the show entering its fifth and final season.
-Read how they did it in our 2016 cover story interview with the creative duo.
+Abbi Jacobson and Ilana Glazer independently produced the web series “Broad City” on YouTube, which was eventually picked up by Comedy Central with Amy Poehler attached as a producer.
+The two wrote, starred in, and produced the five-season show.

 You’ll notice that a lot of these YouTubers are described as having overlapping pursuits (ie. actor, writer, and producer, or, singer, songwriter, and producer), illustrating the different types of skills that YouTuber influencers bring to the table, and how one type of creative pursuit can help to broaden the scope of another.